Williamson, No. 5 Duke beat No. 12 FSU 73-63 for ACC title

-CHARLOTTE, N.C.
-(AP) — Zion Williamson proved he’s back and healthy with a dominating three-game show at the Atlantic Coast Conference Tournament.
-And that has fifth-ranked Duke celebrating yet another championship in its already-record haul.
+Less than a month later, Williamson was standing amid fallen confetti, raising an Atlantic Coast Conference Tournament championship trophy and cutting down a strand of net while sporting the widest of smiles.

+This was a moment that Williamson fought so hard to make it back for.

-Williamson had 21 points to help the Blue Devils beat No. 12 Florida State 73-63 on Saturday night in the championship game, giving Duke its 21st tournament title and sending the Blue Devils charging into the NCAA Tournament.
+Williamson had 21 points in Duke’s 73-63 victory over No. 12 Florida State on Saturday night in the championship game to complete his dominating three-game show.
+And with Williamson back and healthy, the Blue Devils are charging into the NCAA Tournament.

-Williamson was named the tournament’s most valuable player, becoming only the sixth freshman to win the award and the first in a dozen years.

-He averaged 27 points and 10 rebounds while making 33 of 43 shots in the three games — his first since suffering a knee sprain that had sidelined him for nearly six full games.

 “For people who said I shouldn’t return,” Williamson said during the trophy presentation, “I couldn’t abandon my brothers and coaches like that.”

-“They had 42 points in the paint,” Mann said.
-“So his ability to score in the paint and get offensive putbacks changes their game a lot.
-If they do have a bad shooting day, they can still score down low.”
+Everything started with a quarterfinal win over Syracuse, with Williamson going for 29 points on 13-for-13 shooting in his first game back.
+Then came an even bigger performance in the semifinals: 31 points, 11 rebounds and the final-minute tip-in that ultimately helped Duke hold off third-ranked North Carolina in a rivalry classic.

-RJ Barrett added 17 points and nine rebounds and the Blue Devils (29-5) took control after halftime, while point guard Tre Jones had his own strong outing with 18 points and six assists — all part of Duke’s closing act that showed the Blue Devils are ready for what’s ahead.
+This time, Williamson didn’t need as big of a performance with all four of Duke’s top-tier freshmen hitting double figures.
+RJ Barrett added 17 points and nine rebounds, while Jones had his own strong outing with 18 points and six assists.
+Duke shot 58 percent after halftime to turn a 36-all score into a 14-point lead by midway through the half.

-Hall of Fame coach Mike Krzyzewski won his record 15th ACC Tournament championship with a team led by potential one-and-done NBA talents.
+It was all part of Duke’s closing act that showed the Blue Devils are ready for what’s ahead.
+And it gave Hall of Fame coach Mike Krzyzewski his record 15th ACC Tournament championship.

 “I told them last night: ‘We’ve won a lot of championships but I haven’t won one with you,'” Krzyzewski said during the trophy presentation.
 “So to be in their moment is the very best thing.”